What is EMDR?

 2. Memory Processing:

-You briefly recall a difficult memory while doing something called bilateral stimulation—like moving your eyes side to side or tapping on each hand.
+You briefly recall a difficult memory while doing bilateral stimulation.

 • It mimics what happens during REM sleep (the deep sleep stage when we process memories).